 10 wildlife excursions to try in France

 France is a great place for wildlife.
-It has wonderful birds and mammals to see and learn about, if you know where and when to go – and some are surprisingly easy to find.
-We give 10 wildlife excursions to try now travel within France is possible again - but be prepared for surprises: the movements of wild animals are not always predictable.
+It has wonderful birds and mammals to see and learn about – and some are surprisingly easy to find.
+We give 10 wildlife excursions to try now travel within France is possible again.
+But be prepared for surprises: the movements of wild animals are not always predictable!

 Location: Mercantour National Park (Alpes-de-Haute-Provence and Alpes-Maritimes).